-Water is one of the most important elements for sustaining life however in certain regions, there are fluctuations in its availability due to climate variations, therefore water conservation and management is of vital importance.
+Water is one of the most important elements for sustaining life therefore water management is a critical process.
 Water availability and quality is important for the environment, vegetation, agricultural pursuits, erosion, fauna and the sustainability of communities.

 Water is an essential raw material, used at every point of AWAC’s mining, refining and smelting operations such as: